 It’s not just enough to get into a pool of players, you need to get into the right pool.

 What do I mean?
 Consider some incredibly oversimplified examples.
 All other things being equal, is it better to be one player in a pool of 25 or one player in a pool of 50?
 How about being a first baseman on a team that has three sophomore first basemen or only one senior first baseman?
-You need to pick your pool to increase your odds of being selected.
+You need to pick your pool to increase your odds of being selected to play college baseball.

 The question for the potential player is to decide in which pool would he have the better chance of standing out and being selected.
 If you think about it, there probably isn’t much overlap between these two pools of players.
 (Using the DIY College Rankings Baseball Spreadsheet can help you identify the colleges where you will stand out in the recruiting pool.)